 RAID arrays appear to the operating system (OS) as a single logical hard disk.
-RAID employs the technique of disk mirroring or disk striping, which involves partitioning each drive's storage space into units ranging from a sector (512 bytes) up to several megabytes.
+RAID employs the techniques of disk mirroring or disk striping.
+Mirroring copies identical data onto more than one drive.
+Striping partitions each drive's storage space into units ranging from a sector (512 bytes) up to several megabytes.
 The stripes of all the disks are interleaved and addressed in order.

-In a multi-user system, better performance requires establishing a stripe wide enough to hold the typical or maximum size record.
+In a multiuser system, better performance requires that you establish a stripe wide enough to hold the typical or maximum size record.
 This allows overlapped disk I/O across drives.

 Standard RAID levels